 The following reflects the planned progression for full-time offerings of the program.

 Fall Intake - Barrie

-- Post-secondary diploma or degree, or equivalent in a related field
+- Ontario College Diploma, Ontario College Advanced Diploma, Degree, or equivalent credential in a related field

 Criminal Reference/Vulnerable Sector Check